atreids/go-spin-the-wheel/arm/ARM.md

 ### Running on Pi

 Once moved, you can run the program on Pi just as you would on your normal computer.
 However, you may want to consider using `nohup` to prevent the bot from stopping once you disconnect your session and sending the stdout to a logfile.
+Or, even better, follow the example in the `README.md` and systemd example file in this directory to setup systemd to manage the bot.
+Enabling autostart on Pi boot and autorestart on crash.

-`nohup ./spin_bot_arm64 > logfile &`
+`nohup ./spin_bot_arm > logfile &`